 The Shared Hoffman2 Cluster is made up of two main virtualized clusters that have been optimized for different research needs.
 The Research Virtual Shared Cluster is made up from Contributed cores purchased by individual research groups and Base cores purchased by IDRE to augment the Contributed cores.
+Campus resource group users are limited to running their jobs on IDRE-owned nodes.
+Campus users’ jobs have a limit of 24 hours per job task.
 One benefit of contributing cores to the shared cluster is that a research group is guaranteed use of the number of cores contributed with the ability to use surplus cores from the entire Hoffman2 Cluster.
 Other benefits provided to research groups when they join the shared cluster include:

 - Complete system administration for contributed cores